Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Acknowledgments

-We are grateful to A. Belavin, A. Litvinov, Sh.
+The authors are grateful to A. Belavin, A. Litvinov, Sh.
 Khachatryan and H. Babujian for helpful discussions.
 The research was supported by startup funds from the University of Massachusetts, Amherst (TAS) and Armenian SCS grants Nos.
-20TTAT-QTa009 (HT,TH, AS), 20TTWS-1C035 (TH), 21AG-1C024 (HT, MM, AS), and 21AG-1C047 (TH). \begin{appendix}
+21AG-1C024 (MM, AS), 21AG-1C047 (TH), 24RL-1C024 (HT), and 24FP-1F039(TH, HT, AS). \begin{appendix}